pzel/ponyc-cyclic-deps-demo/README.md

 #### Expected result

-I'd expect that the tooling would have detected a circular dependency either errored out with an informative message, or otherwise produced a warning (as above).
+I'd expect that the tooling would have detected a circular dependency and either errored out with an informative message, or produced an appropriate warning (as above).